 In addition, an Audit Committee has been established which provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
-It provides an independent scrutiny of arc21's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
-The Audit Committee met four times during 2013/14.
+It provides an independent scrutiny of arc21's financial and governance performance to the extent that it exposes it to risk and weakens the control environment.
+The Audit Committee met three times during 2014/15.